hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 ref_genome | Detect | Will attempt to detect reference genome from COBALT output but failing that must be either hg18 or hg38 output_dir |  <run_dir>/purple | PURPLE output directory.

-Note that the run_dir parameter can substitute for the amber, cobalt and output_dir parameters.

 ### Example Usage